 Along the back wall we noticed an unusual table filled with cheese and crackers, soup, and other goodies.
 As we approached we saw that the table belonged to RatBird Games who were showing off their 16 bit RPG Revery Rebirth!
 With this title they really want you to fall into the role as you get to make the choices you would make.
-Romance is something featured heavily and it appears that everyone, regardless of sex, is a romance option.
+Romance is something featured heavily and it appears that everyone, regardless of sex, is a romance option, so make sure to be more confident in your actions of seduction.
 Music is another big aspect of this game and I’m certainly looking forward to seeing more.
 The main take-a-way here is how much diversity there is in this fantasy game!
 This is another title headed to Kickstarter next month!
 They are targeting PC as their first platform with Switch in the cards afterwards, like so many other smaller developers!

-A game that caught my wife’s attention was from Anthropic Studios.
+A game that caught my wife’s attention was from Anthropic Studios (although I would have liked it better if she noticed sexopoly!).
 The game, titled Way of Rhea, is an interesting puzzle platformer featuring no combat as you play a spirit trying to get thru each level.
 The artwork is gorgeous, the puzzles are clever, and everyone playing it, including my wife, were having a blast.
 It’s planned to launch on Steam but they are hopeful to also get onto the Switch so here’s hoping.

 We were able to see Snow Hydra Game’s booth but didn’t really get a chance to get much time there.
 They were showing off the arcade title Zarvot for the Switch.
 We saw it at last years show where we got some hands on time with the title.
 It’s already out so check it out if your interested in a fun game about cubes.
 There were a ton of people enjoying the multiplayer mode and it was great to see them return to Play-NYC.
 Hope next year they show off their next project.